OmarEl-Mohandes/PaymentGateway/README.md

 ![payment-gateway](https://user-images.githubusercontent.com/1239788/148842390-66093bfd-13cc-4396-9e95-85312914d9f4.jpeg)

 ### Workflow
 I've used API Gateway to create three APIs, and each handled by a separate lambda function.
-I choose separate lambdas to maintain, provision, scale and deploy each use case separately.
+I choose separate lambdas to maintain, provision, scale and deploy each use case independently.

-To start a payment transaction you need to call `/create-payment` API to generate a new `payment-id` using your `merchant-id`.
-It stores this `payment-id` in DDB with a timestamp and status `Created`.
+To start a payment transaction you need to call `/create-payment` API to generate a new `payment-id` using your `merchant-id` and stores them in DDB with a timestamp and status `Created`.
 Once the `payment-id` is created, it's attached to the `merchant-id` and will expire in 10 minutes in case no payment has been made after.
+TTL is enabled on this table so items can get deleted if expired.

 Using the `payment-id` you can call `/make-payment` API with the required details to complete the payment.
-The reason I choose to separate the two APIs is enabling the `/make-payment` to be idempotent.
+I choose to separate the two APIs to make the `/make-payment` API idempotent.

 The API `/get-payment` can be called anytime to check the status of the payment.

 ### Data Store
-I've used DynamoDB as simple NoSQL store for payments.
+I've used DynamoDB as a simple NoSQL store for payments.
 The hashkey for the item is `payment-id` so it can be retrieved quickly.
-I've used `version` to enable the optimistic locking on the table to make sure different retries on writes can't cause data inconsistency.
+I've used `version` to enable the optimistic locking on the table to make sure parallel retries on the same payments won't cause data inconsistency.

-We can create different GSIs (GlobalSecondaryIndex) depends on the use cases.
-For instance, we can create a GSI on `merhcantId` and sort key on `creationTimestamp` to get all the payments for merchant for a period of time.
+We can create different GSIs (GlobalSecondaryIndex) depend on the use cases.
+For instance, we can create a GSI on `merhcantId` and sort key on `creationTimestamp` to get all the payments for merchant for a specific window.

 ### Bank Simulator
 BankSimulator is a stubbed class to return different payment statuses based on the `amount` in the request.
 It's used only in `/make-payment` API.

 ### Areas Of Improvements
-This project is far from 'production ready' status, and I had to cut a lot of corners due to the time allocated.
+This project is far from 'production ready' status, and I had to cut a lot of corners due to my available time
 Nevertheless, here are some food for thought points:

 #### Security